-Issues Regarding an Extended U.S. Military "Stabilization" Presence in U.S. troops in Iraq are engaged in a wide variety of activities, the most visible of which are counterinsurgency (i.e., combat) operations but some of which are generally classified as peacekeeping and related stability operations.
+Issues Regarding an Extended U.S. Military "Stabilization" Presence in Iraq.
+U.S. troops in Iraq are engaged in a wide variety of activities, the most visible of which are counterinsurgency (i.e., combat) operations but some of which are generally classified as peacekeeping and related stability operations.
 The type of activities undertaken by U.S. troops varies from area to area, and some commanders have noted that their troops are doing a mix of both types of operations.
 (However, counterinsurgency techniques include humanitarian and political activities which are also carried out in peace operations.)
 In the face of what many analysts have perceived as a continuing climate of general lawlessness and insecurity, some critics argue that the United States should deploy a greater number of troops, particularly military police, to provide greater stability.
 Many argue that an extensive force will be needed for several years to perform a wide spectrum of tasks, particularly providing continuing peacekeeping duties such as providing basic security while Iraqi police and military forces are reconstituted.
-The deployment is straining U.S. forces, however, as the June 2, 2004 "stop loss" announcement that soldiers would not be allowed to retire within 90 days of deploying to Iraq or Afghanistan, and the subsequent announcement to withdraw a third of U.S. soldiers from Korea, were attributed to difficulties in maintaining a sufficient number of troops in Iraq.
 (See CRS Report RL31701, Iraq: U.S. Military Operations, for more information on the U.S. military presence there.)